How To Assemble A Veggie Tray On A Budget

 - Radishes: Low-cost radishes add some bite and color to your veggie platter.

 - In-season vegetables: Visit a farmer’s market or local grocery store to pick up in-season vegetables that are fresh and affordable.
+Or shop at a salvage grocery store to find affordable veggies at a major discount.

 Most importantly, fill your platter with a variety of colors and flavors.
 And don’t forget to add some crackers too.